matkoniecz/osmi_routing/README.md

 * `vehicle`: vehicle (`car`, `bike_simple` or `allroads`)

+### Duplicated Edges

+If two edges have the same nodes and the same geometry, they will be written to `duplicated_edges.json`.

 ## Dependencies

 This tool depends heavily on GraphHopper and minor other dependencies.
 In order to store OSM node IDs for all tower nodes in the graph, this tool comes with a patched version of GraphHopper as a submodule.